MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P5-Polishing-Gameplay/content.md

 Polishing the Gameplay
 ======================

 Now it's time to start turning this into a fully polished game.
-In the next three steps we will:
+In this section we will:

-1. Add a title screen
+1. Add a title screen with animation
-2. Add a play button
+2. Add a ready to play animation
 3. Add tap indicators
-4. Animate the character with a sprite frame animation
-5. Animate the sushi pieces with a keyframe animation
-6. Add a game over screen with a score recap

 Adding a Title Screen
 =====================